 • Keeping the immediate environment as clean as possible during recovery

 A professional caregiver can closely monitor your loved one for post-hospitalization complications, including infections.
 When searching for reliable homecare service agencies, families want to know their senior loved one will be well taken care of.
-At Home Care Assistance, our expertly trained caregivers are available around the clock to assist with tasks around the house, provide transportation to medical appointments and social events, and much more.
+At Home Care Prescott, our expertly trained caregivers are available around the clock to assist with tasks around the house, provide transportation to medical appointments and social events, and much more.

 Falls Due to Impaired Mobility